-- 3. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of Supercity Realty Development Corporation, as provided for in Section 38 of the Securities Regulation Code and its Implementing Rules and Regulations. - 4.
-I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code. - 5.
-I shall inform the corporate secretary of Supercity Realty Development Corporation of any changes in the abovementioned information within five days from its occurrence.
+- 3. I posses all the qualifications and none of the disqualification to serve as an independent Director of Supercity Realty Development Corporation, as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulation and other SEC issuances. - I am not related to the following director / officer / substantial shareholder of Supercity Realty Development Corporation other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code. - 5.
+To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding - I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulation, Code of Corporate Governance and other SEC issuances. - 7.
+I shall inform the Corporate Secretary of Supercity Realty Development Corporation of any changes in the abovementioned information within five days from its occurrence.

-Done, this 2 3 MAY 20 116 day of at, PASIG CITY
+Done, this MAY 3 0d2019 at PASIG CITY , 1

-Affiant

-Affiant